RosettaCommons/documentation/scripting_documentation/RosettaScripts/Filters/HolesFilter.md

 You can pass a residue selector to only compute the holes score for that given selection:
 The holes calculation is performed on the Pose as whole (ignoring the ResidueSelector), but when the time comes to report the score, only the atoms in the residue selector are summed.
 The Holes score is a sum of individual atoms/residues anyway (technically "PoseBalls"), so by only reporting a specific selection, we should be able to get location-specific data.

+**How to interpret the holes score output**: A value of 0.0 means on par with native structures observed in the PDB; positive is worse (more voids), negative is better (less voids); this is for the default HolesParams used here, which is dec15; it is not recommended to change this unless you know the inner workings of what this code is doing.

 ```
 <Holes name="(&string)" threshold=“(&real)" residue_selector="(&string)" normalize_per_atom="(&bool)" normalize_per_residue="(&bool)" exclude_bb_atoms="(&bool)"  />
 ```